cloudmesh-community/fa18-516-19/project-report/report.md

 It is best to configure the server to provide the shortest response time possible especially during peak times.
 Two variables that impact response to request are  MaxClients and ServerLimits.
 Both variables are set to a default values of 256 initially.

-According to APACHE HTTP SERVER PROJECT [8] “The biggest single  hardware issue affecting web server performance is RAM.
-APACHE recommends adjusting the “MaxRequestWorkers” setting to minimize swapping. “ (Retrieved 2018).
+According to APACHE HTTP SERVER PROJECT [fa18-516-19-www-apache-httpd], The biggest single hardware issue affecting web server performance is RAM.
+APACHE recommends adjusting the *MaxRequestWorkers* setting to minimize swapping.

 As the name indicates this setting controls the maximum number of connections that can be processed simultaneously.
-As stated by APACHE (2018_ “The MaxRequestWorkers directive sets the limit on the number of simultaneous request that will be served.”
-(Retrieved 2018).
-The ServerLimit setting can be changed by updating the “httpd.conf” file.
+As stated by APACHE [fa18-516-19-www-apache-httpd] The MaxRequestWorkers directive sets the limit on the number of simultaneous request that will be served.
+The ServerLimit setting can be changed by updating the *httpd.conf* file.

 <https://httpd.apache.org/docs/current/mod/mpm_common.html>